-Irving Berlin’s “White Christmas” at the historic SHN Curran Theatre
+Irving Berlin’s “White Christmas” at the Historic SHN Curran Theatre

 “A Charlie Brown Christmas” – Live!
 At the San Francisco Symphony

-Watch as your favorite Peanuts characters come to life with the help with the San Francisco Symphony for our annual live performance of “A Charlie Brown Christmas”!
+Watch as your favorite Peanuts characters come to life with the help of the San Francisco Symphony for our annual live performance of “A Charlie Brown Christmas”!
 Spend a night dressing up and head to the Symphony for one of our favorite holiday traditions.
-Make sure to get a good look of the building from outside — will you be able to tell the Louise M. Davies Symphony Hall is shaped like a Baby Grand Piano?
+Make sure to get a good look at the building from outside — will you be able to tell the Louise M. Davies Symphony Hall is shaped like a Baby Grand Piano?

 The details: Tickets begin at $30 online at SFSymphony.org

 Coastal Californians celebrate the holidays a little differently!
 Since 1994 our local fishing boats have been swabbing the decks decking the halls with bright holiday lights for a holiday sail along the waterfront.
-The festivities begin at Pier 39 and will parade east past Fisherman’s Wharf, the Aquatic Park, Fort Mason, the Marina Green, and Crissy Field – before returning back to Pier 39.
+The festivities begin at Pier 39 and will parade east past Fisherman’s Wharf, the Aquatic Park, Fort Mason, the Marina Green, and Crissy Field – before returning to Pier 39.

 The details: The Aquatic Park is our favorite spot for catching the Decorated Boat Parade since our Famous San Francisco and Muir Woods Tour and San Francisco & Sausalito tour end right there!
-After your tour ends, you can create your picnic-on-the-go from The Pub at Ghirardelli Square and take it with you to the waterfront to watch the parade that starts at 6pm.
+After your tour ends, you can create your picnic-on-the-go from The Pub at Ghirardelli Square and take it with you to the waterfront to watch the parade that starts at 6 pm.

 The local Patterson family has been presenting the Great Dickens’ Fair since 1970 — come join in our festive tradition!
 Explore three acres of Charles Dickens’ Victorian London with over 750 beloved characters bringing Dickens’ work to life!
 From Punch & Judy puppet shows to the Bohemian Absinthe Bar – there’s something for everyone in the West End of the 1850s.

-?
-‘Tis the season to be jolly ?
-Don your best Santa garb — or stand out as a reindeer, an elf or maybe even Krampus — and join in on the festive “official” (but not city-sponsored) Santacon pub crawl!
+‘Tis the season to be jolly!
+Don your best Santa garb — or stand out as a reindeer, an elf, or maybe even Krampus — and join in on the festive “official” (but not city-sponsored) Santacon pub crawl!